KxSystems/docs/docs/ml/toolkit/graph/graph.md

 * `graph` is a graph originally generated using `.ml.createGraph`.
 * `nodeId` is a symbol unique to the graph denoting the name to be associated with the configuration node.
-* `config` is dictionary containing any configuration information to be supplied to other nodes in the graph.
+* `config` is a dictionary containing any configuration information to be supplied to other nodes in the graph.

 ```q
 // Add a configuration node to the graph